browserup/browserup-proxy/README.md

 ### HTTP Request Manipulation

-**HTTP request manipulation is changing with LittleProxy.** The LittleProxy-based interceptors are easier to use and more reliable.
+**HTTP request manipulation has changed in 2.1.0 with LittleProxy.** The LittleProxy-based interceptors are easier to use and more reliable.
 The legacy ProxyServer implementation **will not** support the new interceptor methods.

-#### LittleProxy interceptors
+#### 2.1.0 (LittleProxy) interceptors

 There are four new methods to support request and response interception in LittleProxy: